JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `mintTokens.send({ amount }, options)`

-The owner of a Colony may mint new tokens.
+The founder of a Colony may mint new tokens.

 **Arguments**